Project-MNET/sourcemanager/README.md

 ```
 ##  Resetting the database

-If you run in to trouble with the database, you may reset it in the following way:
+If you run in to trouble with the database, you may reset it by deleting the container in docker OR in the following way:
 ```
 docker compose down -v
 ```